 DCA is one of the most straightforward investing strategies to employ in your portfolio.
 If you have a Roth IRA or an Employee Sponsored Investment Account (401k) which you contribute to monthly, then you are already taking advantage of this popular investment strategy.

-If you do not have a broker, then make sure to check out our expert list of the top brokerage accounts.
+If you do not have a broker, then make sure to check out our expert list of the best online stock brokers.